eole-io/sandstone-edition/README.md

 #### Docker default ports

-Once the environment mounted, Docker exposes these ports:
+Once the environment mounted, Docker exposes by default these ports:

  - `8088:http` Web server for the RestApi (nginx)
  - `8089:ws` Websocket server